gapitio/gapit-htmlgraphics-panel/README.md

 <https://stackoverflow.com/a/18265336>
 <https://www.w3.org/TR/SVG/linking.html>

-### Code data
+### Custom properties

-Code data can be used to easily change values when multiple people are working on it.
+Custom properties can be used to easily change values when multiple people are working on it.
 E.g.

 - Change the range of a color.
 - Toggle between showcase and production mode, to show how it would look if there were values there.